Public Speaking and Workshops

 Public Speaking and Farmer Training

-Farmer Training: I provide training in growing systems, marketing, food safety, postharvest handling, organic soil health and fertility, organic weed management,writing, healthy relationships, and more.
 Below is a list of workshops I have taught.
 I am happy to adjust the focus of a workshop to meet your audience’s needs or combine several or develop a new one.

 Marketing

-Marketing Strategies for Vegetable Growers.
+Marketing Strategies for Vegetable Growers

 Growing Customers, Reaping Profit

 No matter what market you serve, success is built upon the strength of your relationships and the quality and consistency of your produce.
 Do you expect your customers to meet your needs or do you plan to meet theirs?
 What do you stand for?
 What can you do best?
 What is most important to your customers, price, quality or service?
-Can you deliver all three?
 This workshop presents tools and strategies to build a relationship-based farm business focused on service and quality.
 Learn how to adjust your marketing, production, and agronomic plans to meet your customer’s needs.

-Brand Name and Relationship Marketing: Tell Your Farm’s Story.
+Relationship Marketing: Tell Your Farm's Story

 One of the most powerful ways you can create stability in your market is through name brand marketing.
 It isn’t just produce your customers want and need.
 The opportunity to have a relationship with your farm has a value with a shelf life much longer than fresh food.
 It also creates goodwill and a committed customer who will support you when disasters hits.
 To build a committed relationship with your customers learn to tell a compelling story about yourself, your farm, and your products.